uptane/uptane-standard/uptane-standard.md

 1. Load and verify the current time or the most recent securely attested time.
 2. Download and check the Targets metadata file from the Director repository, following the procedure in {{check_targets}}.

-Note that this verification procedure is intended to be a minimum.
-A partial verification ECU MAY implement more metadata checks.
+Note that this verification procedure is the smallest set of Uptane checks permissible for an Uptane Secondary ECU.
+An ECU MAY additionally implement more metadata checks.

-For example, in many cases it is desirable to also fetch and verify Root metadata from the Director (following the procedure in {{check_root}}) before checking Targets metadata.
-Without this check, an ECU will not be able to verify any metadata from the Director if the Director's Targets key is rotated, possibly necessitating a recall.
+For example, an ECU MAY also fetch and verify Root metadata from the Director (following the procedure in {{check_root}}) before checking Targets metadata.
+Performing this additional check would provide the ECU with a secure way to receive and validate a rotation of the Director's Targets key.

 See {{DEPLOY}} for more discussion on this topic.